odroe/odroe/sites/odroe.dev/en/docs/oref/utils.md

 ---
-title: Documentation → Oref - Utility Functions
+title: Documentation → Oref Utility Functions
+description: This chapter provides a detailed introduction to the utility functions offered by Oref.
+These functions are designed to simplify the development process, improve code efficiency, and enhance type safety.
+Whether you're dealing with reactive references, performing type checks, or optimizing Flutter widgets, the utility functions here can provide powerful support for your development work.
 head:
   - - meta
     - property: og:title
-      content: Odroe | Documentation → Oref - Utility Functions
+      content: Odroe | Documentation → Oref Utility Functions
 ---

-This chapter will explain some useful tools in Oref.
+{{ $frontmatter.description }}

 ## `isRef()` {#is-ref}